 In-Vehicle Monitoring with Driver Feedback

-Driver behavior monitoring is the foundation of an effective safety program.
+Driver behavior monitoring is the foundation of an effective fleet safety program.
 The first step towards a safer fleet is to become aware of which unsafe practices and habits are taking place, when they take place, and which drivers are responsible.
 But having a monitoring system in place isn’t enough.
 The system must also provide immediate feedback—ideally right in the cab of the vehicle itself—that calls drivers’ attention to their behavior so that they can recognize and correct unsafe habits.

 For instance, if a driver accelerates too quickly, stops suddenly, corners too fast, exceeds the posted speed limit, or allows the vehicle to idle too long, they should receive an audible alert at the moment of the violation.
-During their safety training, they will learn the meaning of the alerts and how to adjust their behavior.
+During their driver safety training, they will learn the meaning of the real-time alerts and how to adjust their behavior.
 They will also know that management has been notified of their unsafe behavior.
 All of this helps to drive greater awareness of road safety, which is a critical first step in getting drivers to change unsafe behaviors.

 In addition to audible alerts, it is helpful to have a system with a hands-free, two-way messaging feature that allows safe, fast, and simple communication between drivers and the central office.
 With this functionality, organizations can keep mobile workers connected while discouraging them from using cell phones behind the wheel—simultaneously supporting productivity and safety.